Nolan Jones Player Props: Rockies vs. Giants

-The Colorado Rockies, including Nolan Jones (.278 on-base percentage in past 10 games, 114 points below season-long percentage), battle starter Ross Stripling and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+On Sunday, Nolan Jones (.313 on-base percentage in past 10 games, 72 points below season-long percentage) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Astros.
+In his last game he had a hitless showing (0-for-1) against the Giants.

 Nolan Jones Game Info & Props vs. the Giants